earthly/website/blog/_posts/2023-10-24-create-python-package.md

 ~~~

-Lets get that up on pypi using setuptools.
+Lets get that up on PyPI using `setuptools`.

 ( In [Part Two](/blog/poetry-publish/), we'll package it with Poetry and in [Part Three](/blog/python-c-extension/), we'll port the C version of the code to PyPi.)

 First step is to find a name for our package.

-# Choosing A Package Name
+## Choosing A Package Name

-Orginally, I had called this package `PyMerge`.
+Originally, I had called this package `PyMerge`.
 There a number of problems with that, including that this name has been taken already.

 You can check what already in use by searching around on [PyPI](https://pypi.org/).
 If you push a package that's already been taken you'll get this: